Woody Woodpecker (2017 film): Release

 The film was first released theatrically in Brazil (under the name of Pica-Pau: O Filme) on October 5, 2017.

 In the week of the premiere of the film, a person/people dressed in a costume of the character came to Brazil and visited several cities such as the capital Brasília, Manaus, Olinda, Curitiba, Rio de Janeiro and São Paulo.
 The highlight visit was when some scenes from the episode "Niagara Fools" were reproduced in the Iguaçu Falls.

 Home media

-It was released in the United States and Canada on DVD, Digital HD, and Netflix on February 6, 2018 and on Blu-ray on September 4, 2018.
-The movie was launched on direct-to-video format in the United States and around the world on that day.
-In the United Kingdom, the movie was distributed through British home video distributor Dazzler Media, under license from Universal.
+Woody Woodpecker was released in the United States and Canada on DVD, Digital HD, and Netflix on February 6, 2018, and on Blu-ray on September 4 the same year.
+The film was launched on direct-to-video format in the United States and around the world on that day.
+In the United Kingdom, it was distributed through British home video distributor Dazzler Media, under license from Universal.